 Another important signal emerges from more comprehensive loan data.
-Viewed holistically with other types of loans, many millennials are entering the zone where the trajectories of their debt are crossing, with student loans on a steep decline and mortgage debt on an equally steep incline.
+Viewed holistically with other types of loans, many millennials are entering a zone in which the trajectories of their debt are crossing, with student loans on a steep decline and mortgage debt on an equally steep incline.
 Millennials in their late 20s and early 30s may not only be expecting, they’re also buying homes and retiring their student loans at a healthy rate.

 When it comes to credit demand, millennials are just getting started

-Indeed, millennials are only just beginning to hit their borrowing stride.
-Whereas Generation X, the “slackers” of the 90s, gave lackluster support to loan growth in the wake of the global financial crisis of 2008, millennials are already adding more than every other living generation combined to the growth of net new consumer loans.
+Millennials are only just beginning to hit their borrowing stride.
+Whereas Generation X, the “slackers” of the 90s, gave lackluster support to loan growth in the wake of the 2008 global financial crisis, millennials are already adding more than every other living generation combined to the growth of net new consumer loans.

-Notably, as well, the types of debt referenced here are equity-producing forms of debt.
+Notably, the types of debt referenced here are equity-producing forms of debt.
 Mortgages fuel long-term wealth creation in real assets while enabling higher rates of discretionary spending, which is foundational to U.S. GDP growth.
-Student loans fund higher education, which leads to higher-paying jobs and rising wages, which is reflected in recent payroll data.⁴ In any case, these types of loans aren’t stifling consumers’ ability to spend: Today’s low interest rates mean household debt measured by debt service ratios is lower than in past cycles.⁵ Assuming interest rates stay in the “lower for longer” range we’ve experienced for the last decade, it won’t be surprising to see millennials driving new consumer loan demand for the next decade and longer.⁶
+Student loans fund higher education, which leads to higher-paying jobs and rising wages, which is reflected in recent payroll data.⁴ In any case, these types of loans aren’t stifling consumers’ ability to spend: Today’s low interest rates mean household debt measured by debt service ratios is lower than in past cycles.⁵ Assuming interest rates stay in the lower-for-longer range we’ve experienced for the last decade, it won’t be surprising to see millennials driving new consumer loan demand for the next decade—and longer.⁶

 Millennials and values-based consumption

-This would all be a conventional story of generational change were it not for certain transformational effects that millennials are having in the communication services, information technology, and consumer discretionary sectors.
+This would all be a conventional story of generational change if it weren't for certain transformational effects that millennials are having in the communication services, information technology, and consumer discretionary sectors.
 Beyond adding to demand growth here, they're also influencing the sustainability of these sectors from within.

 Millennials are thinking of their roles as consumers and employees in terms of values, particularly collective values that place an emphasis on sustainability.
 Data from a few years ago shows the steady upswing, for example, of consumer demand for sustainable products and services.
 This maturing generation is pushing companies, including their employers, to think hard about the environmental and social responsibility—or lack thereof—inherent in their business models.

 Consider the cohort of young Amazon employees who encouraged America’s biggest online retailer to commit to a lower-carbon future.
-In the wake of their activism, Amazon announced plans to go carbon-neutral by 2040.⁷ Or consider efforts by Apple employees, who’ve found an activist CEO in Tim Cook, to build fair labor practices into their company’s global supply chains and take a progressive stand on U.S. immigration issues.
-Other examples include Alphabet’s and Wayfair’s millennials, who are part of a labor movement that’s raising a loud call for ethical guidelines governing the sale of their companies’ products and services.⁸ Millennial employees are demanding, where previous generations were more passive, that their employers take a more sustainable approach to growth.
+In the wake of their activism, Amazon announced plans to go carbon neutral by 2040.⁷ Or consider efforts by Apple employees—who have found an activist CEO in Tim Cook—to build fair labor practices into their company’s global supply chains and take a progressive stand on U.S. immigration issues.
+Other examples include Alphabet’s and Wayfair’s millennials, who are part of a labor movement that’s raising a loud call for ethical guidelines governing the sale of their companies’ products and services.⁸ Where previous generations were more passive, millennial employees are demanding that their employers take a more sustainable approach to growth.
 They’re demonstrating, as consumers, that values-based consumerism is a vital aspect of maintaining a competitive advantage.